reanblock/reanswap/README.md

 # Reanswap

-Reanswap - a Uniswap V2 clone for educational purposes only
+Reanswap - a Uniswap V2 clone for educational purposes only.

+Based on the [Programming DeFi: Uniswap V2](https://jeiwan.net/posts/programming-defi-uniswapv2-1/) series.

 ## Installation